 - 1/2 tsp of salt

 - 24 oz water or more until the lobster is covered

 - 4 lobster tails from 6 oz. up to 2 lbs

 First, remove the lobster from the freezer and allow it to defrost in the refrigerator overnight.
-Place butter, wine, salt, and lobster into a pot and bring to a boil and boil 1 minute per ounce.
+Place butter, wine, salt, and lobster into a pot and bring to a boil, and boil for 1 minute per ounce.
 Boil until the lobster tails appear bright red and the meat turns white.
 Remove the lobster from the pan with a pair of tongs to a plate and allow to cool slightly before cutting the shell.
 Place lobster Using a sharp pair of scissors cut down the middle of the back of the lobster to the fin.
-Allow to cool slightly.
+Allow cooling slightly.
 Next, carefully remove the meat from the shell making sure that the very bottom of the lobster is still attached.
 Lastly, it is time for the presentation of the lobster: pull the lobster through the shell and let sit on top of the shell.
 Serve.

 Keto Lobster Tails

 - 1/2 cup butter

 - 12 oz white wine or cooking wine the white wine of your choice